Lab director blames hospital for fertility clinic failure

 But Bhatnager, one of several hospital employees included in the lawsuits, shared his version of the events this month after a rift developed between him and his former lawyers, who also represented University Hospitals.
 He accused the hospital of making him a scapegoat and said its attorneys wanted to stop him from telling the truth.

-His new attorney publicly filed statements in a Geauga County.
+His new attorney publicly filed statements in a Geauga County court.
 In his affidavit, Bhatnager said he warned hospital administrators during his 18-month tenure that the fertility center was understaffed and had too many unqualified workers.

 He said he was was not at the lab when the disaster occurred on March 4, 2018.